yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 First, Vulkan needed some [corrected offsets](https://github.com/yuzu-emu/yuzu/pull/5936) for `TexelFetch` and `TextureGather`, types of texture instructions.

 A similar change [was needed for OpenGL.](https://github.com/yuzu-emu/yuzu/pull/5980) this work also includes better handling of `signed atomics`, improving precision.
 Thanks to [Ryujinx](https://github.com/Ryujinx/Ryujinx) for helping here.

 Finally, [implementing glDepthRangeIndexeddNV](https://github.com/yuzu-emu/yuzu/pull/5997) solves out of range issues in the depth buffer.

 {{< single-title-imgs
-    "Disgaea 6: Defiance of Destiny"
+    "The result of Maide's work (Disgaea 6: Defiance of Destiny)" "./d6bug.mp4"
-    "./d6bug.mp4"
     "./d6fix.mp4"
   >}}

-[Rodrigo](https://github.com/ReinUsesLisp) [fixed a bug in Vulkan’s stream buffer,](https://github.com/yuzu-emu/yuzu/pull/5919) improving performance and reducing VRAM use, while also making better use of the dedicated VRAM, instead of falling back to shared VRAM, better known as just system RAM.
+[Rodrigo](https://github.com/ReinUsesLisp) [fixed a bug in Vulkan’s stream buffer,](https://github.com/yuzu-emu/yuzu/pull/5919) improving performance and reducing VRAM use, while also making better use of the dedicated VRAM, instead of falling back to shared VRAM, which is better known as just system RAM.

 By [using dirty flags](https://github.com/yuzu-emu/yuzu/pull/5923), [Rodrigo](https://github.com/ReinUsesLisp) also managed another slim but measurable Vulkan performance bump.
 Reducing draw calls always helps!

 After a lot of time of experimentation, [Rodrigo](https://github.com/ReinUsesLisp) [reduced the size of Vulkan’s command pool](https://github.com/yuzu-emu/yuzu/pull/5989), from 4096 to just 4.
 This makes the driver assign less memory for command buffers, saving a considerable amount of system RAM.

 For example, in `Pokèmon Sword/Shield`, Vulkan’s use of system RAM goes from 707MB, to just 2MB.

 To end the day, [Rodrigo](https://github.com/ReinUsesLisp) fixed a regression introduced by the `Buffer Cache Rewrite`.
-Some games benefit from skipping the cache, but others lose performance.
-For example `Animal Crossing: New Horizons` was severely affected in Vulkan.
+Some games benefit from skipping the cache, but others lose performance. `Animal Crossing: New Horizons` was an example severely affected in Vulkan.
 By [implementing a way to heuristically decide when to skip the cache,](https://github.com/yuzu-emu/yuzu/pull/6021) performance was not only restored, but also increased.

 ## Input improvements

 First and foremost, [german77](https://github.com/german77) finished implementing [native Gamecube controller support!](https://github.com/yuzu-emu/yuzu/pull/4940)
-With this change games will now detect GC controllers as such, instead of emulated Pro Controllers, for example.
+With this change games will now detect GC controllers as such, instead of, for example, emulated Pro Controllers.
-Planned for the future is support for analog triggers, right now they are mapped as buttons, but they will be handled correctly in coming changes.
+Planned for the future is support for analog triggers.
+Right now triggers are mapped as buttons, but they will be handled correctly in coming changes.

 [Morph](https://github.com/Morph1984) later added [vibration support for the GC controller.](https://github.com/yuzu-emu/yuzu/pull/5944)

-Another new feature [german77](https://github.com/german77) added is [mouse panning.](https://github.com/yuzu-emu/yuzu/pull/5869)
+Another new feature [german77](https://github.com/german77) added is stick [mouse panning.](https://github.com/yuzu-emu/yuzu/pull/5869)
-This allows to set the mouse as an analog stick, allowing very comfortable gameplay on games that for example use the right analog stick as camera control.
+This allows to set the mouse as an analog stick, allowing very comfortable gameplay on titles that use the right analog stick as camera control.
 By default, pressing Ctrl +  F9 toggles this feature.

 {{< imgs